 Your Guitar Can Change Your Pickup Sound

-The tonewoods of your guitar will also affect the sound of your pickups.
+The tonewoods of your guitar will also affect the sound of your bridge and neck pickups.

 The construction of the neck and fingerboard will add and alter the harmonics of your guitar.
 Rosewood slab fingerboards have warmer overtones than maple fingerboards.